Managing your kids' weight

 - WSAVA Body Condition Score for Dogs (WSAVA) (requires Adobe PDF Reader)

-- Body Condition Scoring System for Cats by AAHA (AAHA) (requires Adobe PDF Reader)
+- Body Condition Scoring System for Cats and Dogs by AAHA (AAHA) (requires Adobe PDF Reader)

 - Nestle PURINA Body Condition System Chart for Cats (UNC) (requires Adobe PDF Reader)